jessepetersondev/jesses-book-of-cool-speckit/README.md

 </p>

 > Framework first.
 Kalshi second.
-> This repo is a reusable SpecKit method with real examples, not a one-off Kalshi archive.
+> This repo is a reusable SpecKit method with real examples.

 ## Start Here